GMT-458-Web-GIS/geogame-Adilhan11/README.md

 # Requirements

-For now I will only use Leaflet.
+I will only use Leaflet for main library.
+HTML files for views
+CSS files for design
+JS files for effect